What is mtDNA?

 The strange appearance of mtDNA in comparison to the other DNA types in our body has something to do with its ancient origins.
 Mitochondria has many of the same features as single cell organisms called “prokaryotes”.
 Bacterial cells are prokaryotes.
 The mtDNA that is found inside the mitochondria is a circular plasmid, just like the DNA in bacteria.

-The “endosymbiotic hypothesis” suggests that the reason for the extremely close resemblance of mtDNA to bacterial DNA is that 1.7 to 2 billion years ago, mitochondria were originally bacteria that were “engulfed” by a cell and became permanently incorporated in the cytoplasm of the cell.
+The “endosymbiotic hypothesis” suggests that the reason for the extremely close resemblance of mtDNA to bacterial DNA is that 1.7 to 2 billion years ago, mitochondria were free-living bacteria that were “engulfed” by a cell and became permanently incorporated in the cytoplasm of the cell.
 This is called a “symbiotic” relationship because the cell and the bacteria provided a survival advantage to each other (mitochondria produces energy “ATP” for the cell, and the cell provides protection).
 This explains why the mtDNA is small and circular and found in the cytoplasm instead of the nucleus of the cell.

 What does mtDNA do?
-What is its function?

 mtDNA contains three different regions

-mtDNA can be divided into three main regions: HVR1, HVR2 and Coding Region.
-The HVR1 region is approximately 500 nucleotides in length (spans location 16,000 to 16,569).
-The HVR2 region is approximately 400 nucleotides in length (spans locations 1 to 400).
-The coding region is approximately 15,500 nucleotides.
+The mtDNA genome can be divided into three main regions: HVR1, HVR2 and the Coding Region.
+The HVR1 region is ~500 nucleotides, the HVR2 region is ~600 nucleotides, and the coding region is ~15,500 nucleotides.

-In contrast, the coding region contains many important genes which are essential for the survival of the individual, so whenever a mutation occurs in the coding region, it is often lethal and the organism dies.
-Thus, very few mutations which occur in the coding region can be passed down to future generations.
-For this reason, over a period of tens of thousands of years, many mutations have accumulated in the HVR1 and HVR2 regions, but a much smaller number of mutations can be found in the coding region.
+In contrast, the coding region contains many essential genes, so when a mutation occurs in the coding region, it is often lethal.
+Thus, very few mutations in the coding region are passed down to future generations.
+For this reason, over tens of thousands of years, many mutations have accumulated in the HVR1 and HVR2 regions, but a much smaller number are found in the coding region.
 When tracing ancestry, scientists usually begin by testing the HVR1 and HVR2 regions because of their small sizes and abundance of mutations.

 This mutation is documented as follows: